Mental Health & Life Coaching FAQs

 With consent, coaches may also offer creative insight, new ideas for generating or modifying goals, or take part in the brainstorming process.

-• Almost anyone can benefit from good-quality coaching if they would like an assist in life, have encountered an obstacle, or would like to make change in their life or health.
-But in the case of the following, please seek medical attention and get treatment before seeking coaching:
+Almost anyone can benefit from good-quality coaching if they would like an assist in life, have encountered an obstacle, or would like to make change in their life or health.
+But if any of the following apply, please seek medical treatment before seeking coaching:

 For Emergency services dial 911 and ask for an ambulance, social worker, or crisis team.